Northern Ndebele language: Grammar

-Ndebele grammar is similar to that of Zulu, with some distinct differences.
-Northern Ndebele is a Nguni language and is to some extent also mutually intelligible with Swati and Xhosa,possesses several click sounds typical of Southern African languages the predominant language in the Eastern Cape.

 Nouns

 The Northern Ndebele noun consists of two essential parts, the prefix and the stem.
 Using the prefixes, nouns can be grouped into noun classes, which are numbered consecutively, to ease comparison with other Bantu languages.

 The following table gives an overview of Northern Ndebele noun classes, arranged according to singular-plural pairs.

 1 umu- replaces um- before monosyllabic stems, e. g. umuntu (person).

 Verbs

 Verbs are marked with the following prefixes in agreement with the noun class of the subject and the object:

 While subject-verb agreement is obligatory, object marking is not, and only appears when the object is given in the discourse.
-The object marker attaches closer to the verb root when it occurs (with the following notations: A - augment vowel; 1 - class 1 nominal prefix, etc; 1s - class 1 subject agreement, etc; FUT - future; 1o - class 1 object marker, etc):
+The object marker attaches closer to the verb root when it occurs (with the following notations: A - augment vowel; 1 - class 1 nominal prefix, etc.; 1s - class 1 subject agreement, etc.; FUT - future; 1o - class 1 object marker, etc.):

 There is evidence from Zulu that object markers are an evolution of pronominal clitics to be agreement markers, which might also be the case for Northern Ndebele, given the linguistic similarity between the languages.